-Big Bluff Trail is a 1.9 mile moderately trafficked loop trail located near Lakeview, AR and is rated as moderate.
+Big Bluff Trail is a 1.9 mile moderately trafficked loop trail located near Lakeview, Arkansas and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 Directions from Mountain Home: Travel six miles north on Arkansas Hwy.
 5, then eight miles west on Hwy.
 178 to the park.
 The trailheads are located near the campsites along the river.

 Great little trail that is right next to the state park.
 Hiked it many times through the years as we've come to camp at the park.
 Kid and dog friendly.

 Light to moderate trail with beautiful views overlooking the White River.
 We went with kids (2 to 16) and they did well.

 Nice trail right in the state park with a scenic view at the top.
 It probably doesn't need to be said but make sure you have bug spray on